sachinsu/sachinsu.github.io/work_journal/finance.md

             - Indian conglomerates (Tata, birla, ambani ....).
 This is because value creation is possible only thorough sustained focus
         - Historically deliverd ROCE.
 ROCE is simply the operating profit of the business as a percentage of total capital employed.
 As defined earlier, operating profit is earnings before interest and taxes, or EBIT.
 ROCE = EBIT ÷ (net working capital + net fixed assets)
             - What does a high ROCE of, say, 20 percent tell us?
 A simple fact: This business earns $20 for every $100 it invests.

+- Naked short - Shorting the stock before borrowing it.
+(Shorting a stock requires that shares be borrowed from someone)